Adelaide Property Market

 Being right at the front of the wave requires great instincts on which direction the swell’s sweeping.
 To stay ahead of the break, one must undertake consistent assessment of property markets involving not just sales analysis but also regularly talking to locals.

 Getting this on-the-ground information on a national scale is beyond the means of most casual observers.
 Fortunately, independent property analysts from around Australia have given us an all-access pass, on a city-by-city basis, on how they feel capital city markets are tracking.
-They’ve also identified 24 suburbs around the national where the wave is set to break.
+They’ve also identified 24 suburbs around the nation.